 The Import Slides dialog box displays with thumbnails of the slides in the presentation:

 To select individual slides to import, click on each slide to select it.
-Click the Import Slides button in the lower right corner of the dialog box when you have finished selecting slides.
+Click the Import Slides button in the lower right corner of the dialog box when you've finished selecting slides.

 To import all the slides, click the All link in the upper left of the dialog box and click the Import Slides button.

-The slides you have chosen to import appear below the current slide in your Google Slides presentation.
+The slides you've chosen to import appear below the current slide in your Google Slides presentation.

 Step 3.
 Edit the Imported Slides

 Once you've imported the PowerPoint slides of your choice into your Google Slides presentation, you can edit them as you choose.
-They are now part of your new Google Slides presentation.
+They're now part of your new Google Slides presentation.

 The conversion process is automatic, but you may notice font and formatting differences after importing.